instamatic-dev/instamatic/docs/gui.md

 ![Input and output](gui_io.png)

 **Directory**
 Root directory to work in.
-By default this is C:/instamatic/work_$date/
+By default this is `C:/instamatic/$date/`

 **Sample name and number**
 This determines the subdirectory where experimental data are stored.
-The number is automatically incremenbed when a new experiment is started.
+The number is automatically incremented when a new experiment is started.
 Data are never overwritten.

 **Flatfield**
 Here the path to the flatfield image can be specified.
 The default